furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

   she could only keep hold of him he need not go back into the White Tower again.

-  `Hoy, hoy, Moon Gang look lively!’
+  'Hoy, hoy, Moon Gang look lively!’
 Badney’s voice echoing up the metal stairs brought her into the now and she dropped fast down the stairs and into the gang hall.